-- A full LM-79/distribution report in PDF format, per the Additional Reporting Guidelines, for the products that have the highest total lumen output for each optical variation within the family at the highest qualifying CCT (e.g., 3000K), tested at the maximum (non-dimmed) light output.
-Worst-case performance-affecting mounting options available from the manufacturer that interact with the luminous intensity distribution shall be included with each optical variation (e.g., mounts that increase uplight the most or reflect light in any unintended direction).
-For example, the optical variation tested could be "ABC-100W-30K80CRI-HA", where HA is the nomenclature/ordering code for a horizontal arm mounting option, or "ABC-100W-30K80CRI (with accessory HA)", where HA is the nomenclature/ordering code for a horizontal arm mounting accessory. - Performance-affecting mounting structures and housing may use any available material color. - An .ies file, and optionally, a TM-33-18 .xml document, both based on the LM-79 test data, shall be submitted along with the PDF distribution report. - Product image(s) of the tested product showing the optics, worst-case performance affecting mounting structures, and shields if applicable, shall be included in the PDF distribution report.
+- A full LM-79/distribution report in PDF format, per the Additional Reporting Guidelines, for the products that have the highest total lumen output for each optical variation across the LUNA family members with the highest qualifying CCT (e.g., 3000K) tested at the maximum (non-dimmed) light output (see Table 3 for an example). - An .ies file, and optionally, a TM-33-18 .xml document, both based on the LM-79 test data, must be submitted along with the PDF distribution report. - Product image(s) of the tested product showing the optics and shields if applicable, must be included in the PDF distribution report.
 Product image(s) may be of the tested product on the bench, not in the measuring equipment.
-Images will be used by reviewers to understand the product being tested, and will not be published on the QPL.

-- For tested products, threshold U Ratings from the BUG Ratings will be verified using the .ies files associated with the full LM-79/distribution test report. - For all products where LM-79/distribution reports are not required, reported data, including BUG ratings, shall be reported in the reported values on the application form. - DLC reviewers will analyze the submitted .ies files using Photometric Toolbox (Lighting Analysts, Inc., version 2.7 or newer) to verify BUG Ratings and house-side or street-side lumens (for products pursuing shielding efficacy allowances) using the submitted tested photometric files. - DLC reviewers will evaluate drawings and text information on the submitted specification sheets and installation instructions to verify that the qualified mounting bracket does not allow a tilt angle greater than 10 degrees.
-For products with permitted mounting options or accessories, the mounting bracket and related maximum tilt angle shall be graphically shown on either the specification sheet or installation instructions (see Figure 2).
+Images will be used by reviewers to understand the product being tested and will not be published on the QPL. - For tested products, threshold U Ratings from the BUG Ratings will be verified using the .ies files associated with the full LM-79/distribution test report. - For all products where LM-79/distribution reports are not required, reported data, including BUG ratings, must be reported in the reported values on the application form. - DLC reviewers will analyze the submitted .ies files using Photometric Toolbox (Lighting Analysts, Inc., version 2.7 or newer) to verify BUG Ratings and house-side or street-side lumens (for products pursuing shielding efficacy allowances) using the submitted tested photometric files. - DLC reviewers will evaluate drawings and text information on the submitted specification sheets and installation instructions to verify that the qualified mounting bracket does not allow a tilt angle greater than 10 degrees.
+For products with permitted mounting options or accessories, the mounting bracket and related maximum tilt angle must be graphically shown on either the specification sheet or installation instructions (see Figure 2).